Why is it hard to quit smoking?

 • Books/Printed Materials

-• Medications: Speak with your physician regarding the best choice and strength for you.
+• Medications: Speak with your physician regarding best choice and strength for you.
 Below are a few examples:

 • Nicotine replacements (patches, gums, lozenges-OTC)